ess-dmsc/forward-epics-to-kafka/README.md

 Higher frequency updates over EPICS should be batched into a PV which contains many events at a time.

 The Forwarder uses the [MDEL](https://epics.anl.gov/EpicsDocumentation/AppDevManuals/RecordRef/Recordref-5.html#MARKER-9-15) monitor specification for monitoring PV updates rather than the ADEL Archive monitoring specification.
-This means that all changes are processed rather than just significant update values - Every PV update is processed.
+This means that every PV update is processed rather than just those that exceed the ADEL.